Ecwid/ecwid-api-docs/includes/_customize_storefront.md

 #### Add new element for each product in product grid

 The latest version of product grid requires specific approach to adding new elements.
-Check out the example[https://gist.github.com/riq363/13730a82dbee20bb464daf0713ca1997](https://gist.github.com/riq363/13730a82dbee20bb464daf0713ca1997)
+Check out the example: [https://gist.github.com/riq363/13730a82dbee20bb464daf0713ca1997](https://gist.github.com/riq363/13730a82dbee20bb464daf0713ca1997)

 [How to enable latest version of product listing in your test store](https://developers.ecwid.com/api-documentation/customize-appearance#product-listing)